pyepics/pyepics/doc/arrays.rst

 Here is an example reading data from an `EPICS areaDetector
 <http://cars9.uchicago.edu/software/epics/areaDetector.html>`_, as if it
 were an image from a digital camera.
-This uses the `Python Imaging Library
-<http://www.pythonware.com/products/pil/>`_ for much of the image
-processing:
+This uses the common third-party library called `Python Imaging Library` or `pillow` for much of the image processing.
+This library can be installed with `pip install pillow` or `conda install pillow`:

     >>> import epics